How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 The Naive First Implementation (That Cost Way Too Much)

-Here’s my initial Lambda function - textbook example but terrible for production:
+Here’s a typical first Lambda function - textbook example but terrible for production:

 import boto3